 Why must we fight the good fight?
 Life Hacks by Charles Assisi

 Altruism has always been difficult, so why did humans evolve to make room for it?
-Perhaps because selfishness offers dwindling returns, and would have made us a short-lived species.
+Perhaps because it would have made us a short-lived species

 Dealing with teenage offspring can be exasperating, because they come up with the darndest questions: “Why should I be good when being bad appears to be more beneficial?”